samtaylormjh/TaskListChallenge/README.md

 The title should be a required field.

 This git repo has a basic create-react-app bootstrapped into it.
-Please clone this repo and then run "npm install" followed by "npm start"
+Please fork this repo and then clone it run "npm install" followed by "npm start" - on your local machine.

 ### Evaluation Criteria